Ranking with Confidence for Large Scale Comparison Data

 \section{Conclusion}

 We defined a new model for the ranking problem, leading to a non-convex and discontinuous optimization problem.
 We obtained a continuous nonconvex approximation and solved it with PD-Rank, an algorithm based on iteratively re-weighted minimization and the Primal-Dual Hybrid Gradient.
-The method competes in accuracy with the state-of-the-art under simulated and real-world data experiments, and its speed makes PD-Rank particularly suitable for large data scenarios.
-Future directions include the study of theoretical guarantees regarding our approximation; the impact of including prior knowledge on annotator behavior and possibly the combination with active learning, especially taking advantage of the information provided by the confidence weights.
+The method competes in accuracy with the state-of-the-art under simulated and real-world data experiments, and its scalability to large data scenarios.
+Nonetheless, a limitation that remains to be addressed in future work is the evaluation of our approach in even larger-scale scenarios ($> 1K$ items) and the inclusion of theoretical guarantees regarding our approximation.
+Moreover, while our method is well suited for modeling annotator behavior by accounting for varying noise across observations, this was not explored in the present study and requires further research.
+Future directions also include the integration with active learning, especially taking advantage of the information provided by confidence weights.